thiippal/AI2D-RST/README.md

 ### RST

 The `rst` key contains a list with each node as a dictionary, exported from [NetworkX as JIT JSON](https://networkx.github.io/documentation/stable/_modules/networkx/readwrite/json_graph/jit.html).

-The nodes may consist of either diagram elements or discourse relations.
+The nodes may stand for either diagram elements or discourse relations.

 For diagram elements, the dictionary is structured as follows:

 ```
 {
-      "id": "",
+      "id": "B0",
-      "name": "",
+      "name": "B0",
       "data": {
-        "kind": ""
+        "kind": "blobs"
       }
 }
 ```